 On the retail side, you have Domino’s Pizza: You wouldn’t think a pizza chain would need something so fanciful as “digital transformation,” but it did, in its own creative way: Domino’s created a service allowing customers to order from anywhere, using almost any device: laptop, messaging apps, via smart TV app, even by voice or while in the car.
 Not only is this a literal, digital transformation of its services, but Domino’s knows that if they don’t offer it- its competitors will.

-Key hurdles to Digital Transformation:
+Key Hurdles to Innovation in Digital Transformation:

 While there are reasons for digital transformation, there is no shortage of reasons why the process can fail, chiefly among them: